bokulich-lab/q2-fondue/README.md

 ```shell
 conda install mamba -n base -c conda-forge
 ```
-Also, don't forget to run the mandatory configuration step [at the end]((#mandatory-configuration-for-both-options-1-and-2))!

 ### Option 1: Minimal fondue environment:
 * Create and activate a conda environment with the required dependencies: